hdShang/arxiv-daily/docs/cs-RO/2025-08-09/papers/250807045v1-from-data-to-safe-mobile-robot-navigation-an-efficient-and-modular-r.md

 ---
 layout: default
-title: From Data to Safe Mobile Robot Navigation: An Efficient and Modular Robust MPC Design Pipeline
+title: "From Data to Safe Mobile Robot Navigation: An Efficient and Modular Robust MPC Design Pipeline"
 ---

 # From Data to Safe Mobile Robot Navigation: An Efficient and Modular Robust MPC Design Pipeline